top of page

 Excited child using tablet and headphones.
 Parents watch in the background.

-Tumble Media is thrilled to announce that it has been awarded its second National Science Foundation grant. "¡OYE Tumble!" will explore how bilingual STEM kids podcasts can strengthen science identity in Latine families through family science talk.
+Tumble Media is thrilled to announce that it has been awarded its second National Science Foundation grant. "¡OYE Tumble!" will explore how bilingual STEM kids podcasts can strengthen science identity for children and their families through family science talk.

-In 2020, Tumble launched Tumble en Español, the first Spanish adaptation of an English-language children’s podcast, leading the way in multilingual children’s podcasting. "¡OYE Tumble!" will leverage Tumble and Tumble en Español to unlock the potential of STEM podcasts for the US Latine population.
+In 2020, Tumble launched Tumble en Español, the first Spanish adaptation of an English-language children’s podcast, leading the way in multilingual children’s podcasting. "¡OYE Tumble!" will leverage Tumble and Tumble en Español to unlock the potential of STEM podcasts for all families.

 In partnership with Associated Universities, Inc. and Florida International University, "¡OYE Tumble!" is a three-year project that will produce 17 bilingual science podcast episodes in English and Spanish.
-Together, the team will engage youth, families, and community leaders in the co-design of culturally situated, Spanish-language, STEM podcast episodes, and generate knowledge about the podcast listening habits of Latine families with children between the ages of five and nine.
-With this data, they will contribute foundational research on how Latine families could leverage podcasts to support their children’s STEM identity through family science talk.
-Over 100 Latine families representing the regional and cultural diversity of Latine communities in the United States will participate as designers, shaping the project’s model of culturally sustaining podcast episode production.
+Together, the team will engage youth, families, and community leaders in the co-design of Spanish-language STEM podcast episodes, and generate knowledge about the podcast listening habits of Latino families with children between the ages of five and nine.
+With this data, they will contribute foundational research on how families could leverage podcasts to support their children’s STEM identity through family science talk.
+Over 100 families in the United States will participate as designers, shaping the project’s model of culturally sustaining podcast episode production.

 The project's senior leadership team includes Tumble Media’s Sara Robberson Lentz, Marshall Escamilla, and Lindsay Patterson.
 The team also includes Dr. Remy Dou, Associate Professor for the STEM Transformation Institute at Florida International University, and Nuria Net, CEO of Shake It Easy Media, who serves as executive producer of Tumble en Español.